-A six storey building comprising 8no. ground floor commercial units and office accommodation above.
+Norwich Union House is a six storey 1960s building comprising 8no. ground floor commercial units and office accommodation above.
+McAleer & Rushe propose to redevelop the site for office, hotel and retail use.

 The buildings previously on this site before Norwich Union House were destroyed during the Belfast Blitz (April 1941).
 The Royal Society of Ulster Architects hosted ‘An Exhibition of Architecture’ on the vacant site between 29 May – 28 July 1951 as part of The Festival of Britain.
 The exhibition also coincided with Belfast hosting the Annual Congress of the Royal Institute of British Architects.